What's New :

 • The decision is in line with Central Government’s guidelines for providing three-tier protection to tigers at reserves

-• Three-tier protection for tigers at reserves:
+• Three-tier protection to tigers at reserves

-• 1st layer of protection: It is provided in the inner range by beat-level forest guards through regular patrols.
+1st layer of protection: It is provided in the inner range by beat level forest guards through regular patrols.

-• 2nd layer of protection: It is provided by STPF.
+2nd layer of protection: It is provided by STPF.

-• 3rd layer of protection: it comes from intelligence-gathering mechanisms in which forest, police and central intelligence agency personnel work together to prevent crimes like the poaching of tigers.
+3rd layer of protection: it comes from intelligence-gathering mechanisms in which forest, police and central intelligence agency personnel work together to prevent crimes like the poaching of tigers.

 • It aimed at promoting a global system to protect the natural habitat of tigers and raise awareness among people on white tiger conservation